Oil Billionaire GOP Donor Sues Beto O'Rourke for Defamation

 A Texas oil pipeline billionaire is suing Beto O’Rourke for defamation after the Democrat criticized his $1 million donation to Republican Gov. Greg Abbott’s campaign following last year’s deadly winter blackout.

-O'Rourke, who won the Democratic nomination for governor last week, called the lawsuit frivolous during a news conference Monday.
+O’Rourke, who won the Democrat nomination for governor last week, called the lawsuit frivolous during a news conference Monday.
 Court records show it was filed in February in rural West Texas.

 The donor, Kelcy Warren, is the chairman of Energy Transfer.
 The oil pipeline company reported $6.7 billion in net income last year, including about $2.4 billion in earnings related to the catastrophic February 2021 winter storm in Texas that sent natural gas prices soaring.
 Four months later, Warren gave the Abbott campaign $1 million, his largest single political contribution in a decade of donations to Republican candidates in Texas, according to state campaign finance records.